odedia/todos-pcf/README.md

 Initial setup
 -------------

-Create a PCF mysql service called mysql.
+Create a PCF mysql service called `mysql`.
 The name of the service varies by PCF foundation, so check your plans via `cf marketplace` command.
 Here's an example:

 `cf create-service p.mysql db-small mysql`